 Some of the tasks which can usually be delegated very easily include:

-Performing market research, creating content, following up leads, email marketing, social media marketing, website management, organising webinars and search engine optimisation.
+- Marketing support – Performing market research, creating content, email marketing, social media management, website management, CRM management and search engine optimisation.

 Preparing your virtual assistants for advanced tasks